-Following your tender/proposal for the supply of The food environment in Northern Ireland: Fast-food outlet density by district council area to Food Standards Agency, we are pleased confirm our intention to award this Contract to you.
+Following your tender/proposal for the supply of Mapping of Northern Ireland retail environment: assessing retail business structure to Food Standards Agency, we are pleased confirm our intention to award this Contract to you.

-The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between Food Standards Agency and CADA Consulting Limited for the provision of the Deliverables set out in the Order Form.
+The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between Food Standards Agency and CADA Consulting for the provision of the Deliverables set out in the Order Form.

-We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
+We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
 Please confirm your acceptance of this Contract by signing and returning the Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number(s) above in any future communications relating to this Contract.